Worthless stock deductions: Insolvent corporate subsidiaries

-The last step in qualifying for an ordinary loss on a subsidiary corporation that is part of a consolidated group is to apply the newly finalized unified loss rules (ULR), formerly known as the loss disallowance rules (LDR).18 These rules are intended to disallow non-economic losses and eliminate duplicated losses on the disposition of a consolidated subsidiary.
-The new ULR applies a complex set of rules, beyond the scope of this communication.
+The last step in qualifying for an ordinary loss on a subsidiary corporation that is part of a consolidated group is to apply the unified loss rules (ULR).18 These rules are intended to disallow non-economic losses and eliminate duplicated losses on the disposition of a consolidated subsidiary.
+The ULR applies a complex set of rules, beyond the scope of this communication.
 The takeaway for this analysis is that the ULR could apply to the disposition of any subsidiary out of a consolidated group and must be considered prior to claiming the worthless stock deduction.

 When considering options for dealing with an insolvent subsidiary’s business, section 165(g)(3) provides an opportunity to recognize an ordinary deduction on the investment in the subsidiary that could offset income generated by other profitable activities.
 However, when determining whether an ordinary deduction is allowable, close attention must be paid to the requirements of section 165(g)(3), the treatment of intercompany debt, and, in some cases, the consolidated return rules.

 1 All section references herein refer to the Internal Revenue Code of 1986, as amended, and the regulations thereunder.